 Report to the Head Teacher Administration's office (or the Sports Coordinator on Wednesday's) before Roll Call with a note from your parent/carer giving reasons for your early departure for authorisation.
-Students will then collect an early leaver pass from the Office at recess, or earlier if required.
-This pass must be presented to your class teacher as you ask permission to leave class and then to the Office staff as you leave the school.
+Students will then collect an early leaver pass from Student Reception Desk at recess, or earlier if required.
+This pass must be presented to your class teacher as you ask permission to leave class and then to the Front Office staff as you leave the school.